ThisWeekGhana.com becomes the D-O-T

 The total votes left to be polled in the rerun to conclude the elections are 4000.
 These votes are locked in six troubled precincts at Akwatia.

-Security risk for the rerun is running high.
-Concomitant with the risk is the damage to the hard earned reputation of Ghana being the most politically matured state among the nations of Africa; hence President Obama’s visit.
+Security risk in these precincts is running high.
+Concomitant with the risk is also the damage to the hard-earned reputation of Ghana being the most politically matured state among the nations of Africa; hence President Obama’s visit.

-While that reputation might be true for months prior to Obama’s visit, it is hard to assert that claim today because of what is happening at Akwatia.
+While that reputation might be true for months before Obama’s visit, it is hard to assert that claim today because of what is happening at Akwatia.

-With all the votes counted in majority of the precincts, Baba Jamal will need a miracle to overcome the 3000 handicap with his share of votes from the remaining 4000.
+In this re-run, Baba Jamal will need a miracle to overcome the 3000 handicaps with his share in the remaining 4000 votes.

-Hence, the Electoral Commission (EC), with a little political courage in 2008, should have declared that a favorable outcome for Jamal was a mathematical impossibility.
-He could have spared us the drama we are experiencing at Akwatia now by declaring Dr. Asare the winner, disturbances at the six precincts at Akwatia in 2008 notwithstanding.
+Hence, the Electoral Commission (EC), with a little political courage in 2008, should have declared that a favorable outcome for Jamal was a mathematical impossibility and thus Dr. Asare declared the winner.

-But, thanks to the failure of the EC to act sternly, time and money will be wasted on a rerun, the outcome of which should already have been determined by the obvious; unless there is a plan to upset Dr. Asare’s lead though foul means.
+But, thanks to the failure of the EC to act sternly, time and money will be wasted on a rerun, the outcome of which should already have been determined by the obvious mathematical impossibility of a win for Jamal in these precincts; unless there is a plan to upset Dr. Asare’s lead by foul means.

 Given 3000 votes in the lead, it is hard to imagine how the NDC candidate could overcome this handicap with only 4000 votes left to contest for.

-Baba Jamal will have to win more than 89% of the total votes left in the six communities to be declared the winner.
-This percentage, stacked up against the notion that the six constituencies are purported to be leaning in NPP's favor, makes Jamal’s task even harder.
+Baba Jamal will need more than 89% of the total votes left in the six communities to be declared the winner.
+This percentage, stacked up against the accepted belief that the six constituencies already favor the NPP, makes Jamal’s task even harder.

 Yet, the rerun has been scheduled to go on.
-As we wait for the results, we also have to suffer the apprehension that comes with knowing the damage the disorder at Akwatia is doing to our image as the star of African political maturity.
+As we wait for the polling and results, we also have to suffer the apprehension, and the knowledge of damage that the disorder at Akwatia is doing to our image as the lead African star of political maturity.

-What is happening at Nketia has already happened in Kenya, Zimbabwe and several other places in Africa, so where is our political maturity?
+What is happening at Nketia is a replication of what has already happened in Kenya, Zimbabwe, and several other places in Africa.
+So, where then is the political maturity?

 You may argue that this political maturity idea is a myth.
 Myth or real, it was a pleasant experience that lasted throughout the Kufuor years.
 And Obama was here to confirm it.

 According to news outlets, the trouble at Akwatia climaxed this weekend.
-A motorcade of several NPP activists, on their way to help with the elections, was stopped and some activists were brutalized.
+A motorcade of several NPP activists, on their way to help with the elections, was stopped and some members were brutalized.

 Among the victims were high officers of the NPP - Nana Ohene Ntow and Mac Manu, National General Secretary and Chairman of the NPP party, respectively.
-They were pummeled in the face.
-Both were alleged to be seriously hurt with blood flowing profusely from their noses.
+Both were alleged to be seriously hurt, with blood flowing profusely from their noses.

-The Daily Graphic wrote that during the confusion, Baba Jamal, the NDC candidate, had to hide within the confines of the NDC headquarters to escape the violence in the street and that he had to be escorted to safety by the police while top officials of the NPP, exposed to same danger, had no such escort.
+The Daily Graphic wrote that during the town wide confusion, Baba Jamal, the NDC candidate, also had to be escorted to safety, to hide within the confines of the NDC headquarters so as to escape the violence in the street.

 Rate this article: